timkicker/timkicker.github.io/source/_posts/eol.md

 ## What Is the Ethical Open License (EOL)?

-The **Ethical Open License (EOL)** is an attempt to build a licensing model that allows for openness while setting some fundamental ethical limitations.
-It’s not about restricting everyday users or preventing innovation.
-It’s about setting clear boundaries on how software can and can’t be used.
+The **Ethical Open License (EOL)** is a hypothetical licensing model that explores whether open-source can include ethical restrictions.
+This isn’t about restricting everyday users or stifling innovation.
+It’s about setting clear boundaries on how software *shouldn’t* be used.

-Under EOL, your software for example **cannot** be used for:
+Under EOL, your software **cannot** be used for:

-- **Mass surveillance**  --  No large-scale tracking, unauthorized data collection, or government spying programs.
+- **Mass surveillance** – No large-scale tracking, unauthorized data collection, or government spying programs.
-- **Autonomous weapons**  --  Your code should not end up in military AI systems or automated combat technology.
+- **Autonomous weapons** – Your code should not end up in military AI systems or automated combat technology.
-- **Discriminatory AI**  --  No training models that reinforce bias or make decisions based on race, gender, or social class.
+- **Discriminatory AI** – No training models that reinforce bias or make decisions based on race, gender, or social class.
-- **Exploitation networks**  --  No use in systems that facilitate child abuse, human trafficking, or other crimes that exploit vulnerable individuals.
+- **Exploitation networks** – No use in systems that facilitate child abuse, human trafficking, or other crimes that exploit vulnerable individuals.

-This is about recognizing that technology has real-world consequences and that developers should have a say in how their work is applied.
+This raises a fair question: *who decides what’s ethical?* That’s something that would need clearer definition (which, to be fair, has been one of the biggest criticisms).
+But ignoring the question entirely doesn’t seem like the best answer either.

 ---

 ## How Does EOL Work?
+(If It Did Work?)

-EOL follows a familiar open-source structure, but with added restrictions on unethical use.
-It grants users the right to:
+EOL would follow a familiar open-source structure, but with added restrictions on unethical use.
+It would grant users the right to:

 - Use, modify, and distribute the software freely.
 - Contribute to the project under the same ethical guidelines.
 - Fork or create derivatives as long as they comply with the license terms.

 However, if an entity is found to be violating the ethical clauses of the license, they **lose their right to use the software**.
-This is meant to create a tangible consequence for misuse while keeping the spirit of open-source collaboration intact.
+This would be enforced through a **defined process**, ideally involving an independent review board (if one could exist without being a bureaucratic nightmare).

 To avoid ambiguity, EOL also provides a **defined process** for addressing violations.
 This would ideally involve an independent review process where complaints can be filed, reviewed, and addressed based on available evidence.

 If a violation is confirmed, the offending party is expected to cease the unethical use immediately or risk losing access to the software under the terms of the license.

+Of course, enforceability is a huge concern -- another major critique.
+If bad actors don’t follow the law, why would they follow a license?
+That’s a fair point, but licensing isn’t always about stopping the worst offenders.
+Sometimes, it’s about setting expectations and norms.

 ---